 From time to time, the Company has become involved in claims and other legal matters arising in the ordinary course of business.
 The Company investigates these claims as they arise.
-As of June 30, 2022 and December 31, 2021, the Company is not aware of any matters that would individually or taken together have a material adverse effect on the Company's results of operations, financial position, or cash flows.
+As of March 31, 2022 and December 31, 2021, the Company is not aware of any matters that would individually or taken together have a material adverse effect on its results of operations, financial position, or cash flows.